The more information you can provide, the better design plan we will have and can execute better.

 - We can execute Non Disclosure Agreements (NDA) if you would like to ensure your information is kept confidential.

 The cost for a 3D Printed part is based on the amount of volume (size) of the part and the type of material being used.
 These costs are generally different for each material type.
 Send us your file to get quoted.
+Files will need to be in .stl format.

 Upload your file to get started.